 Scope, then select

-The first step is to identify the goal for legal, and select a type of technology accordingly.
-Before you source system requirements from IT, you need to ask users what they want.
-If you incorporate a range of perspectives and experiences, you’ll better understand the needs and accordingly tailor the functionalities of the selected technology.
+The first step is to identify the goals for legal and select a type of technology accordingly.
+Before sourcing technical requirements, you need to ask users what they want.
+If you incorporate a range of perspectives and experiences, you’ll better understand the needs and tailor the functionalities of the selected technology.

-At this point, you also want to secure buy-in from future users.
-It’s a good idea to find an internal champion from within legal who can coordinate with internal clients and vendors, and ease the way for any change.
+At this point, you also begin to lay the groundwork for obtaining buy-in from future users.
+It’s a good idea to find internal champions from within Legal who can coordinate with internal clients and vendors and ease the way for the change(s) to come.

 Implement with the focus on adoption

 The implementation stage comes next.
 To succeed, the aim of implementation should always be adoption.
 The initial implementation stages focus on piloting the chosen technology, communicating requirements and managing integration issues.